JustinShawAhn/SQL50/README.md

 * Easy - 620.
 Not Boring Movies
 * Easy (Should be medium) - 1251.
 Average Selling Price
 * Easy - 1075.
 Project Employees I
+* Easy - 1633.
+Percentage of Users Attended a Contest

 ## Concepts / Syntax